Some simple activities like exercising, cooking, and listening to music can help boost the production of your feel-good hormones.

 Experts studying the effects of supplements have found varied results.
 Many studies involved animals only, so more research is needed to help support the benefits of supplements for humans.

 Supplements may be helpful, but some aren’t recommended for people with certain health conditions.
-They can also interact with certain medications, so make sure talk to your healthcare provider before you try them.
+They can also interact with certain medications, so talk to a healthcare provider before you try them.

 If you do take any supplements, read all package instructions and stick to the recommended dose, since some can have negative effects at high doses.